 - You may make your payment using an electronic bank transfer, a debit card, or a credit card.

-- The TransferWise Borderless account comes with receiving accounts in U.S. dollars, British pounds, and euros.
+- The TransferWise Borderless account comes with receiving accounts in U.S. dollars, British pounds, euros, Polish zloty, Australian dollars, and New Zealand dollars.

 - You may use TransferWise apps with devices that run on Android or iOS.